Aditya1404Sal/mcp-wrapper/README.md

-# HTTP Hello World
+# MCP Wrapper

-This is a simple Rust Wasm example that responds with a "Hello World" message for each request.
+This is a HTTP component that wraps and routes requests to an MCP (Model Context Protocol) component.
+It provides HTTP routing for health checks, actions, and MCP protocol handling.

 ## Prerequisites